magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_questions-and-answers.md

 looking for the perfect man or the perfect teacher.
 The Buddha taught us to look at the Dhamma, the truth, not to look at other people.

-: How can we overcome lust in our practice?
+*Q*: How can we overcome lust in our practice?
 Sometimes I feel as if I am a slave to my sexual desire.

-: Lust should be balanced by contemplation of loathsomeness.
+*A*: Lust should be balanced by contemplation of loathsomeness.
 Attachment to bodily form is one extreme and one should keep in mind the opposite.
 Examine the body as a corpse and see the process of decay or think of the parts of the body such as the lungs, spleen, fat, faeces, and so forth.
 Remember these and visualize this loathsome aspect of the body when lust arises.
 This will free you from lust.

-: How about anger?
+*Q*: How about anger?
 What should I do when I feel anger arising?

-: You must use loving-kindness.
+*A*: You must use loving-kindness.
 When angry states of mind arise in meditation, balance them by developing feelings of loving-kindness.
 If someone does something bad or gets angry, don’t get angry yourself.
 If you do, you are being more ignorant than they.
 Be wise.
 Keep in mind